-Pacific School's New Home Study Program - Frequently Asked Questions
+Pacific School's Home Study Program - Frequently Asked Questions

-What are the goals for Pacific School's new Home Study Program?
+What are the goals for Pacific School's Home Study Program?

-We are creating this program to serve families who are looking for a quality elementary education without a classroom component.
-The goals for each student are to achieve the skills outlined in the California State Standards at or above grade level and to make considerable gains in their overall academic skills each year.
+This program is designed to serve families who are looking for a quality elementary education without a classroom component.
+The goals for each student are to achieve the skills outlined in the California State Standards at or above grade level (Course Descriptions) and to make considerable gains in their overall academic skills each year.
 We hope to support families in creating a successful, calm, and educationally rich academic environment for their student.
 We also hope to facilitate students' social connections with local peers through optional online small group classes and opportunities.

 Transitional kindergarten through sixth grade.

-Parents, students, and the teacher will sign a master agreement and an 8-week assignment at the beginning of the year.
-The teacher will work with families and students in designing the assignments so that students’ and families’ needs are met and students are challenged to grow and learn to their maximum potential.
-The teacher will give new assignments every eight weeks throughout the year.
-Students will be responsible for completing each assignment within the given time period.
+Parents, students, and the teacher sign a Learning Agreement before the first day of school.
+The teacher works with families and students in designing the assignments so that students’ and families’ needs are met and students are challenged to grow and learn to their maximum potential.
+The teacher gives new assignments each week throughout the year.
+Students are responsible for completing each assignment within the given time period.
 Parents will need to support their student(s) in completing and submitting their work to their teacher.
+Per state law, late work cannot be accepted for attendance credit, however it can be used to demonstrate educational progress.

-The teacher will meet with students a minimum of twice per month through online conferencing software, by phone, or in person.
-This can happen through optional online small group classes, online tutoring with the teacher, a check-in phone call, etc. The teacher will also meet with the parents online, by phone, or in person at least once every eight weeks to discuss progress and create a new assignment.
+Mrs. Joy will meet with students frequently through online conferencing software, by phone, or in person.
+This can happen through optional online small group classes, online tutoring with the teacher, a check-in phone call, etc. The teacher will also meet with the parents online, by phone, or in person at least once every three months, or more frequently if desired by either the teacher or the parent, to discuss progress.

 All meetings, paperwork, and assignments can be completed and submitted entirely online if desired.
-However, if internet access is challenging for families, logistics can also be handled by phone, in person, and/or through the mail.
+However, if internet access is challenging for families, logistics can also be handled by phone, in person, or through delivery at the school office.

 Families are expected to provide regular documentation of student work and progress in these six areas: